GJNorman/PicScript/README.md

 - Better debugging

 ### The cons
-- Much slower execution. (estimating) ~50 thousand instruction per second (vs 1 million)
+- Much slower execution.
+Just a few percent of what the MCU is otherwise capable
 - Requires about half of available RAM on pic10f202/206
 - Requires two pins for I2C, but i'm looking into 1-Wire as an alternative